jshaba17/AutomatedTestingFramework/README.md

 Automated Testing Framework
 This project is an automated testing framework for testing a web application (in this case, a TodoMVC application) using Selenium WebDriver and Python.
 It demonstrates the use of the Page Object Model (POM) design pattern, which helps organize the test code and makes it more maintainable.

-Table of Contents
-Prerequisites
-Project Structure
-Setup Instructions
-Running the Tests
-Generating Reports
-Contributing
-License
-Prerequisites
 Before you start, ensure that you have the following installed:

-Python 3.x: Make sure Python is installed on your system.
+Make sure Python is installed on your system.
 You can check by running:

-css
-Copy code
 python --version
 Selenium: Selenium WebDriver is used for browser automation.
 It needs to be installed via pip:

-Copy code
 pip install selenium
 WebDriver: For Selenium to control the browser, you need to install the appropriate WebDriver (e.g., ChromeDriver for Google Chrome).